 School attendance is mandatory for all children living permanently in Austria until they have finished 9 classes, which are usually completed at the age of 15.
 Asylum seeking children attend primary and secondary school after their asylum application has been admitted to the regular procedure.
 As long as they reside in the initial reception centre of the state, school attendance in public schools is not provided, however.
-Preparatory classes usually are set up where many children without knowledge of the German language attend class, otherwise they are assisted by a second teacher.
+Preparatory classes are usually set up where many children have a poor knowledge of the German language.
 Schools often register pupils without sufficient knowledge of the German language as extraordinary pupils for a maximum period of 12 months.

-Access to education for asylum seekers older than 15 may become difficult, however, as schooling is not compulsory after the age of 15.
-Some pupils manage to continue their education in high schools.
-Children who did not attend the mandatory school years in Austria have difficulties in continuing their education, however.
+Access to education for asylum seekers older than 15 may become difficult, however, as schooling is not compulsory after the age of 15 for asylum seekers.
+Moreover, children who did not attend the mandatory school years in Austria have difficulties in continuing their education.
 For those unaccompanied children, who have not successfully finished the last mandatory school year, special courses are available free of charge.
 For children accompanied by their family, this possibility is often not available for free.

-The Aliens Employment Act restricts access to vocational training, because the necessary work permits could only be issued for seasonal work.
+The Aliens Employment Act restricts access to vocational training, because the necessary work permits can only be issued for seasonal work.
 In July 2012, however, exceptions were introduced for asylum seeking children up to the age of 18.
-A decree of the Ministry of Social Affairs allowed for children to obtain a work permit as apprentices in professions where there is a shortage of workers.1 Yet this measure proved to be insufficient in ensuring vocational training, as only 18 children have received such a permit since July 2012.
+A decree of the Ministry of Social Affairs allowed for children to obtain a work permit as apprentices in professions where there is a shortage of workers.
+Yet this measure proved to be insufficient in ensuring vocational training, as only 18 children have received such a permit since July 2012.
 A further decree of the Ministry of Social Affairs of March 2013 increased the maximum age for benefitting from the exceptions to vocational training restrictions from 18 to 25.
 However, in 2018, the possibility for asylum seekers to complete an apprenticeship in a profession with a shortage of apprentices has been deleted.